rrcobb/blog/src/pages/drafts/2018-12-26-startup-ideas.md

 The set of problems in healthcare are different from education, but the same kind of thinking applies - make the fractured and fractious ecosystem healthier and saner for product developers, so they can focus on helping the end user.

+#### AWS for distributed systems

+On the less-well-thought-through ideas on this shelf, but reading this [CIDR 2019 paper on problems with serverless architectures](https://arxiv.org/pdf/1812.03651.pdf) makes me wonder if there's an opportunity here.

+The basic point of the paper is that a bunch of the past 40 years of good ideas from database design, distributed system design, and programming in general are mostly ignored or forgotten in 'serverless' products (AWS Lambdas in particular).
+If you built the platform with the right primitives and pricing structure for computing on big data, and you could sell it...

+There's a lot of opportunity there.

 ### <a id="sec-5-2"></a>B2B

 #### Booking Platform for Gig-oriented Professionals

-Like skillshare, but not just for classes - a generalized time-booking platform
+Like Skillshare, but not just for classes - a generalized time-booking platform.

-There are plenty of services that do something like this, but there are enough folks who have and want to book time with each other that the needs are still underserved.
-It should be super easy for someone (a yogi, a caterer, a photographer, a musician) to put up times they are available to be booked for services.
+There are plenty of services that do something like this, but there are enough folks who book time with each other that their needs are still underserved.
+It should be _super easy_ for someone (a yogi, a caterer, a photographer, a musician) to put up times they are available, and turn that into a booking page for their potential clients.
 The booking flow should be smooth, and have time tracking and payments built-in.

+As someone who has booked time with folks (dentists, plumbers, fitness instructors, chefs), the software is bad enough that sophisticated (read: I am smug) end users still end up calling on the phone instead of booking through the website.

-One version of this might focus on online services, and build in live chat, screensharing, video chat, recording, and streaming features.
+One version of this might focus on online services.
+It would build in live chat, screensharing, video chat, recording, and streaming features.
+It would cater to youtubers, gamers, etc. who are not monetizing well enough with Twitch and Youtube, possibly because broadcast-centric platforms don't actually provide 'book a time with me' flows.

 #### visualize-your-business

-This one is actually a startup idea with a particular founder in mind.
+This one is a startup idea with a particular founder in mind.

 [Nicky Case](https://ncase.me/) builds amazing [explorable explanations](https://explorabl.es/).
 They are fascinating introductions to different ideas, and convey in a few fun minutes what would otherwise be impossible to convey.
 It's reminiscent of Bret Victor's [Media For Thinking the Unthinkable](http://worrydream.com/MediaForThinkingTheUnthinkable/).